 When creating your dating profile, don’t add personal information about yourself, such as where you work or go to Church.
 Don’t post pictures in places that you don’t trust.

 You can add your job title as long as it’s a general title such as teacher or cop.
 Create a new email just for your dating website so that you can keep track of all communications you give and receive from that website.
 Additionally, if the website is ever hacked, your regular email address won’t be revealed.

 You can definitely give people an idea of who you are without giving away too much information.
 Never provide a specific location such as your street address or the exact address of where you work.
 Additionally, check your account’s privacy and security settings and change anything that needs to be changed to protect your privacy.

 When scheduling the first date, make sure to schedule it in a public place.
 Never share a cab or go home with your date on the first night.

 Additionally, never leave in the same cab as your date and never go home with your date on the first night.
-This is for your own safety, until you really get to know this person you have no idea if they are who they say they are.
+This is for your own safety.
+Until you really get to know this person, you have no idea if they are who they say they are.

-If your date is short, you can also have a friend wait in the car outside of the venue that you go to if possible, to make sure that everything goes well.
+If your date is short, you can also have a friend wait in the car outside of the venue that you go to, if possible, to make sure that everything goes well.
 They can make sure that you are OK and that your date isn’t trying anything funny, like slipping a roofie in your drink and leaving with you when you don’t know up from down.

-Now that I’ve given you a lesson plan on how to protect yourself when dating online, it’s time to implement these safety tips into your dating life.
+Now that I’ve given you a lesson plan on protecting yourself when dating online, it’s time to implement these safety tips into your dating life.
 Make sure to always follow these tips above when setting up a new dating profile and going on your first dates.
 Additionally, if you know someone else who has a dating profile, share this article with them so they can protect themselves as well.